finos/tracdap/doc/deployment/authentication.rst

 You will also need to add an authentication block in both config files, specifying the issuer and expiry times for JWT tokens.
-If you know the DNS address that TRAC will be served from you could use this as the JWT issuer, other options could be the user ID of a service account you have set up to run TRAC, or a TRAC reserved identifier such as "trac_system".
+If you know the DNS address that TRAC will be served from you could use this as the JWT issuer, other options could be the user ID of a service account you have set up to run TRAC, or a TRAC reserved identifier such as "trac_platform".
 The root authentication key is stored in the secret store, so make sure you have a secret store configured too.

+As long as TRAC has a valid JWT token for a user (or connected system), it does not need to reauthenticate.
+Expiry of the TRAC tokens is managed by the expiry, limit and refresh parameters:

+* jwtExpiry: Token expiry time in seconds, if the user is inactive
+* jwtLimit: Hard limit on the token expiry time, whether the user is active or not
+* jwtRefresh: Time in seconds after which tokens will be refreshed

+In this example the user will be given a token for one hour when they log in.
+TRAC will check the token on every API call, if the token is older than the refresh time the user will be given a new token with the expiry time extended back to one hour.
+The limit is set to 16 hours, the token cannot be extended past that time even if the user remains active.
+When the token expires or the limit is reached the user will have to log in again.

 .. code-block:: yaml